Dr Richard Bean

 - Published extensively on energy-data cybersecurity; weather, land-use, gender and hilliness in international bike-share and e-scooter schemes; breaking unsolved historical ciphers; and combinatorics.
 Regular contributor to The Conversation.
 Languages: C, R, Python, SQL, Gurobi.

-Data Scientist, Redback Technologies — July 2016 to June 2019
+Data Scientist, Redback Technologies

 - Prediction of solar and load data on a large network of inverters.
 Algorithms in R for battery scheduling and optimisation, embedded network operation and virtual power plants.
 Data cleaning, outlier detection and statistical analysis.

-Senior Epidemiologist & Senior Research Officer, Queensland Health — July 2015 to June 2016
+Senior Epidemiologist & Senior Research Officer, Queensland Health

 - Analysis of survey data and burden-of-disease data for the biennial Chief Health Officer's Report; STATA programming.
 Epidemiology of food-borne illness outbreaks (salmonella, campylobacter).

-Advanced Research Officer, Queensland Health — February 2014 to December 2015
+Advanced Research Officer, Queensland Health

 - Analysis of public-health data; finding datasets to inform preventative programs; administration of the Department's ArcGIS Online system; developing and analysing public-health KPIs across asbestos, lead, Aboriginal and Torres Strait Islander health, food-borne illness, medicines and poisons, and water programs.